-The explosion of digital video in the early 2000s supercharged this, making night vision and infrared more accessible to amateur ghost hunters.
+The explosion of digital video in the early 2000s supercharged the exploration of ghost lore, making night vision and infrared technology more accessible to amateur ghost hunters.

-Since then, video has evolved from grainy guesses to high-definition observation.
-But with better quality comes bigger responsibility, because your footage is only as credible as your setup.
+Since then, video has evolved from grainy guesses to high-definition observation, which serves as compelling evidence in the field.
+But with better quality comes bigger responsibility; your footage is only as credible as your setup.

 🔬 The Science

 Video equipment doesn’t detect ghosts.
-It detects light —visible and non-visible (IR and UV)—and motion.
-Paranormal phenomena often involve rapid temperature shifts, electromagnetic anomalies, or changes in the light spectrum, which certain cameras can capture indirectly.
+It detects light—visible and non-visible (IR and UV)—and motion.
+Paranormal phenomena often involve rapid temperature shifts, electromagnetic anomalies, or changes in the light spectrum, which certain cameras can capture indirectly at haunted sites.

 Here’s what’s at play:

-- Infrared (IR) Night Vision: Uses IR lights to illuminate a dark scene and is completely invisible to the naked eye.
-Great for low-light capture but can reflect off dust or bugs and mimic “orbs.”
+Infrared (IR) Night Vision: Uses IR lights to illuminate a dark scene that is completely invisible to the naked eye.
+This technology is great for low-light capture but can reflect off dust or bugs, mimicking “orbs.”

-- Full Spectrum Cameras: Capture light beyond normal human vision, including IR and UV.
-These can reveal oddities not seen with the eye—but also introduce more visual noise.
+Full Spectrum Cameras: Capture light beyond normal human vision, including IR and UV.
+These cameras can reveal oddities not seen with the eye, but they also introduce more visual noise.

-- Frame Rates & Shutter Speeds: A faster shutter can catch quick anomalies, but also reduces low-light performance.
+Frame Rates & Shutter Speeds: A faster shutter can catch quick anomalies but reduces low-light performance.
 A lower frame rate increases blur, which can mislead interpretation.

-- Compression Artifacts: Most cameras auto-compress video files, which can cause pixel smearing and false motion effects.
+Compression Artifacts: Most cameras auto-compress video files, leading to pixel smearing and false motion effects.

 🧪 The Lab: Try It at Home